SynBioHub/synbiohub2-mkdocs/docs/3_advanced/plugins.md

 ##### Recieves
 A dictionary with entries:
-{‘manifest’
+{'manifest'
-    {‘files’
+    {'files'

       [List of dictionaries (one for every file).
 Each dictionary has the keys:

-       ‘url’ the single-use URL for the file submitted
+       'url' the single-use URL for the file submitted

-       ‘filename’ the encrypted file name (with correct extension)
+       'filename' the encrypted file name (with correct extension)

-       ‘type’ the mime of the file (see https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types)
+       'type' the mime of the file (see https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types/Common_types)

-       ‘instanceUrl’  the top-level URL of the synbiohub instance
+       'instanceUrl'  the top-level URL of the synbiohub instance

 * Example 1:
 {'manifest':